red6/pdfcompare/README.md

 - parallelProcessing=false

     Disable alle parallel processing and process everything in a single thread.
+- overallTimeoutInMinutes=15

+    Set the overall timeout.
+This is a safety measure to detect possible deadlocks.
+Complex comparisons might take longer, so this value might have to be increased.

 So in this default configuration, PdfBox should use up to 400MB of Ram for it's caches, before swapping to disk.
 I have good experience with granting a 2GB heap space to the JVM.